witfyl-ravped/urbit-react-cookbook/README.md

 ###### Creating Groups

+[Click here](https://github.com/witfyl-ravped/urbit-react-cookbook/blob/main/creatinggroups.md) for a detailed walkthrough of the Creating Groups functions and UI

 <li>Start by adding a group using the form on the left of the React app.
 Enter a Group Name, Group Description and press "Create Group."
 Your browser will confirm the successful creation with an alert window.<br>
 <li>After clicking OK in the alert window navigate to your Landscape tab to confirm that the group was created and it's tile added.<br>